Carl Henrik Bjørseth

 Carl Henrik Bjørseth (born 8 February 1968) is a Norwegian orienteering competitor.

+Medals and Ranks

 He received a silver medal in the classic course at the 1999 World Orienteering Championships, and a bronze medal in 2001.
 He received a silver medal in the relay event in 2001, together with Bernt Bjørnsgaard, Tore Sandvik and Bjørnar Valstad.

+He won the Jukola relay in 1990 and 1995.

 He finished 6th in the overall World Cup 1998, and 10th in 2000.